SparkPost/support-docs/articles/reporting/spam-trap-monitoring.md

 ---
 title: "Spam Trap Monitoring"
-description: "TODO"
+description: "The Spam Trap Monitoring surfaces how much of your mail you are sending to known spam traps.
+This can help you find problems in your list collection and hygiene practices, and avoid deliverability problems."
 ---

+The Spam Trap Monitoring surfaces how much of your mail you are sending to known spam traps.
+This can help you find problems in your list collection and hygiene practices, and avoid deliverability problems.

 ## Spam traps

 Spam traps, also known as honeypots, are email addresses that are set up by blacklists, filter companies, and mailbox providers as a way to identify senders with bad list hygiene and list collection practices.

-When you send to a high number of spam traps, your mail will be blocked or delayed.
+As a sender, these addresses have no value since no one is reading the email.
+When you send to a high number of traps, your mail will be blocked or placed in the spam folder.
+In sum, you should avoid sending to spam traps as much as possible.

+[Learn more](https://www.sparkpost.com/email-deliverability-guide/spam-traps/) about spam traps and how to avoid them.

 ### Monitored traps

-With visibility across multiple commercial and non-commercial spam trap networks for the broadest coverage in the industry, SparkPost Signals is a crucial resource for maintaining the health of your email.
-Spam Trap Monitoring reports the share over time of your total email volume that was sent to known spam traps for each given day.
-This indicator is important to take note of since an excessive rate of spam trap hits indicates poor list procurement and hygiene practices.
-You can view the spam trap hits as a raw number or a ratio over the number of injections for that day.
+SparkPost has visibility into multiple commercial and non-commercial spam trap networks for the broadest coverage in the industry.
+Every day we analyze all the emails that were sent to to find and monitor new spam traps to provide the most accurate report of your sending possible.

 ### Trap types

 Spam traps are categorized into different types based on their behavior and the way they can end up on your list.

-Knowing the type spam trap you’re sending to can helu you find where your email program may have an issue.
+Knowing the type spam trap you’re sending to can help you find where in your email program may have an issue.

 * **Recycled** - Email addresses that once were real, but have been converted into a spam trap.
 If you have these on your list it’s probably a sign you need to clean out old unengaged recipients.
 You can look at your engagement recency cohorts (EU) to see if you are sending to a lot of unengaged recipients.
 * **Typo** - Email addresses hosted on a domain that looks like a real mailbox provider, like gmal.com.
 These usually get onto your list when a real person tries to sign up but “fat fingers” their email address and accidentally adds a trap instead.
 These addresses signal that you should work to improve your enrollment process.
 Using a tool like Recipient Validation can help solve this problem.